dvinubius/tiny-multisig/README.md

 ## Specs

-As a user I can create multisig safes.
+As a user I can create multisig vaults.

-Each safe has
+Each vault has
 - a set of owners
 - a requirement for minimum confirmations

-I can see an overview of safes where I am the creator or a co-owner
+I can see an overview of vaults where I am the creator or a co-owner

-I can copy shareable links for any of my safes.
+I can copy shareable links for any of my vaults.

-A safe can execute transactions with given
+A vault can execute transactions with given
 - ether amount
 - execution calldata

-I can enter a detailed view of a safe, and there
+I can enter a detailed view of a vault, and there
 - create multisig transactions
 - approve (confirm) existing transactions
 - execute sufficiently approved transactions

-As a user I can also view existing safes, without the right to interact with them (may be interesting for DAO treasuries' transparency).
+As a user I can also view existing vaults, without the right to interact with them (may be interesting for DAO treasuries' transparency).

 ## @dev